jimbobbennett/StarWarsCopilot/5-mcp/README.md

 MCP servers can contain multiple tools.
 Just like tools defined in your app in code, these tools have a natural language description for what they do, as well as a defined schema for the inputs they accept and the output they return.
 These inputs and outputs are again defined as a JSON schema.

-The power here is reusability - you can create an MCP server and call it from any MCP client, there's no need to build multiple versions of your tool in every application, or to confirm to different LLM SDKs.
+The power here is reusability - you can create an MCP server and call it from any MCP client, there's no need to build multiple versions of your tool in every application, or to conform to different LLM SDKs.

 > You may have heard of GitHub copilot extensions - this was a similar idea to standardize tools, but you could only use GitHub Copilot extensions from inside GitHub copilot.
 MCP allows you to call tools from any MCP client, including GitHub copilot.